 The Story of the Golden Years Project

-18 months ago I arrived in San Pedro to make my new home.
+In October 2013, I arrived in San Pedro to make it my new home.
 Once I had found a place to live, I began thinking about undertaking a disciplined personal project in my photography journey.
 The photographers whose work I find inspiring speak often about the importance of undertaking these types of projects.
 While I’d organized, photographed, and run one day Help Portrait collaborative shoot projects with other photographers three years running, I had never deliberately set out on such an extensive solo project commitment.

 Perhaps it was the anguish of leaving my children to check in weekly on my very independent 92 year old mother-in-law, May, living alone in the suburbs, that was weighing heavy on my heart that drew me to this project.
 May had always been more motherly to me than my own; May was nurturing, supportive and accepting of me as I am, unlike my mother.

 I had no plan and no idea how I would convince the elders of San Pedro to let me take their photos.
 I simply figured that over time, somehow, some way, one photo at a time, I would undertake the project and create a body of work of maybe 40 or 50 photos, despite the fact that I don’t speak Spanish or Creole, let alone understand either of them.
 I had no plan or idea of what to do with the body of work once I made it; my only focus was on the making.